flatcar-archive/flatcar-docs/os/customizing-sshd.md

 ### Further reading on systemd units

-For more information about configuring Container Linux hosts with `systemd`, see [Getting Started with systemd](getting-started-with-systemd.md).
+For more information about configuring Flatcar Linux hosts with `systemd`, see [Getting Started with systemd](getting-started-with-systemd.md).

 [openssh-manual]: http://www.openssh.com/cgi-bin/man.cgi?query=sshd_config